aluvala-nikhil/SER/README.md

-# CallerSER
+# SER
-To improve the customer service by taking the emotions of customers and analyizing based on it.
+To give an output of emotion to the input of speech